kaalam/document.source/kaalam/_posts/2018-10-2-reviewing_the_motive.md

 <blockquote>
 You may be surprised to read that all the 2048 cores of the GPU not just execute the same program, but they do it exactly at the same time.
-When one of the cores, as a result of a conditional branch, takes a different logical path than the others, all the other cores wait until it completes.
+When one of the cores, as a result of a conditional branch, takes a different logical path, all the other cores wait until it finishes.
 Cores can only execute the same instruction as the others or do nothing.
 </blockquote>

 <span class="image fit"><img src="/kaalam/assets/images/neurons.jpg" alt="" /></span>